cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 reference: https://angular.io/guide/reactive-forms

 **Exercise 11: Create your own custom Validator**
-- Generate a new angular application called custom-validator-exercise
+- Generate a new angular application called CustomValidatorExercise
 - In app.component.html, create a form along with an input element, label element and a submit button.
 Configure the set up as a reactive approach.
 Fill in the label with anything, add the appropriate attributes, ect.
 -  Create a custom validation so that the input field needs at least 5 character to be valid.
 -  When it's invalid, disable the button, otherwise enable the button.

 **Exercise 12: Login Project**
-- Generate a new angular application called login-forms-project
+- Generate a new angular application called LoginFormsProject
 - Generate a component home and login-page
 - Create it's corresponding routes to each component using the angular routing features
 - Whenever you are at path '', redirect to login.